Italy’s Salvini bows to pressure to respond on Russia report

 Savoini denies wrongdoing, she said.
 She declined to answer when asked if he attended the meeting caught on tape.

-Chief prosecutor Francesco Greco said Tuesday there was “absolutely no” plan at the moment to summon Salvini for questioning, ANSA said.
+Chief prosecutor Francesco Greco said Tuesday there was “absolutely no” plan at the moment to summon Salvini for questioning, the ANSA news agency said.

 The investigation has become the latest issue to divide Italy’s uneasy government coalition.
 On Sunday, Premier Giuseppe Conte distanced himself from Savoini and blamed a Salvini adviser for having intervened to invite him to a dinner that Conte hosted for visiting Russian President Vladimir Putin on July 4.